collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 ![create-player-confirm](../assets/guide/getting-started/wizard-create-player-confirm.png)

-The wizard, will copy some files and configure the application for you.
+The wizard will copy some files and configure the application for you.
 Your application is ready to be launched.

 To make sure the application is correctly set up and installed, just follow the steps 1 and 3 proposed as next steps by the wizard.